ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 4. Multi-User Interaction:

-    + Distinguish between entrants,organizers and admin with special roles and privileges granted to each actor
+    + Distinguish between entrants, organizers, and admin with special roles and privileges granted to each actor.

 5. Image Upload: